 Muhammad Ebrahim Ghazali – Famous for Fastest Pair in Test Match History

-Muhammad Ebrahim Ghazali – Famous for Fastest Pair in Test Match History

 On the 1954 tour of England in all, he scored 601 runs at an average of 28.61 and took 17 wickets at 39.64 in the first-class matches.
 He played the second and third of the four tests.
-Ebrahim was neither a part of an inaugural match at Lord’s nor the memorable 24 run victory at the Oval in the fourth test.
+Ebrahim was neither a part of an inaugural match at Lord’s nor the memorable 24-run victory at the Oval in the fourth test.
 But he enjoyed the victory with the team.

 After that, the former had to rush back home due to other professional commitments.
-Although Muhammad Aslam Khokhar one of his teammates on the 1954 tour of England beat him in becoming the first century-maker in a first-class match on Pakistan soil.
-He also did achieve the distinction of making a ton in the new country’s maiden first-class match.
+Although Muhammad Aslam Khokhar one of his teammates on the 1954 tour of England, beat him, becoming the first century-maker in a first-class match on Pakistani soil, he also achieved the distinction of making a ton in the new country’s maiden first-class match.

 Ebrahim Ghazali was sent in at number five in the second inning at 21-3, and he returned unbeaten with 128 to his name as Sind was bowled out for 227 in the drawn encounter.
-Ibbu, Ghazali who has left behind two sons and a daughter had been ill for some time and was totally out of the news.
+Ibbu Ghazali, who has left behind two sons and a daughter, had been ill for some time and was totally out of the news.
 Before he played his two Tests in England, he had earned the honor of representing Pakistan in their first unofficial Test match, against the West Indies at Lahore in 1948–49.
 His first-class career lasted until 1955–56 and was spread over thirteen years.